Sundin/weather-api/README.md

 Next, create a Personal Access Token on Github with the `repo` and `write:packages` scopes.
 Add it as a Github Secret named `GH_REGISTRY_TOKEN`.

-The Github Actions release pipeline will now be able to automatically
+The Github Actions release pipeline will now be able to automatically.

+After you have pushed the image for the first time, you need to go to to Packages under your Github Profile, and change the package's visibility to Public.

+## Troubleshoot

+    kubectl get pods
+    kubectl describe pods ${POD_NAME}